Chelsea Harbour: Marina

 The marina itself is not used commercially but accommodates luxury yachts and speedboats, and can be accessed from the Thames at high tide.
 The lock accessibility was indicated by a huge hollow sphere rising-&-dropping on a mast topping The "Belvedere", visible for a long way both upstream and down, and connected to a tide gauge by the lock gate giving into the Thames.

 Imperial Wharf and transport

 The immediate vicinity has been enhanced by Imperial Wharf, a riverside development by St George plc.
 Its name commemorates the Imperial Gas Light and Coke Company that established its operations here in 1824.
 The development is served by a London Overground station, Imperial Wharf, which opened on 27 September 2009, providing direct rail links with Clapham Junction and Willesden Junction, as well as Southern services to Milton Keynes Central and East Croydon.

 There are Transport for London bus services including route C3, linking Chelsea Harbour with Earl's Court, Fulham and Clapham Junction and route 424.
+There is also a direct railway track connecting Imperial Wharf directly to London Victoria Station that is currently not in service.

 River bus services

-River bus services are provided at peak hours by London River Services from Chelsea Harbour Pier, and provide transport to Putney and Blackfriars Millennium Pier.
+River bus services are provided at peak hours by London River Services from Chelsea Harbour Pier and provide transport to Putney and Blackfriars Millennium Pier.